moutella/joycon2mouse/README.md

 Sure!
 Make any changes you want.
 Maybe make a pull request out of it..

 # TODO
-- Add Sideways mode
+- Add Sideways mode to SOLO code
-- Add Dual JoyCon mode (seperate script)
+- Add multiplayer support?
+Running the script twice but pairing a diff joycon should do this but i might add it as a SOLO setting